marco262/my_wiki/data/onednd/class/wizard.md

 Whenever you gain a Wizard level after 1, add two Wizard spells of your choice to your spellbook.
 Each of these spells must be of a level for which you have spell slots, as shown on the Wizard table.
 The spells are the culmination of arcane research you do regularly.

 ***Spell Slots.*** The Wizard table shows how many spell slots you have to cast your spells of level 1 and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a Long Rest.
+You regain all expended spell slots when you finish a [[glossary:Long Rest]].

 ***Prepared Spells of Level 1+.*** You prepare the list of spells of level 1 and higher that are available for you to cast with this feature.
 To do so, choose four spells from your spellbook.
 The chosen spells must be of a level for which you have spell slots.